HasanK404/Final-AODB/README.md

 Step 1.
 Unzip the entire file given in the drop box. <br>
 Step 2.
 Unzip SQL_input data folder. <br>
 Step 3.
 Open workbench and create new schema called AODB.<br>
 Step 4.
-Import all SQL data into workbench.<br>
+Import all SQL data from the folder into workbench.<br>
 ![alt text](screenshots/WorkBench.JPG) <br>
 Step 5.
 Open mySQL workbench, and edit connection, note down hostname, username, and remeber your password. (write it down)  <br>
 Step 6.
-Go to the main unzipped folder, Unzip Data-Management-Finial-project, copy and paste all files from the folder into your Visual Studio Workspace.<br>
+Go to the main unzipped folder, Data-Management-Finial-project, copy and paste all files from the folder into your Visual Studio Workspace.<br>
 Step 7. go to databse.js file, change the connection detail given below, to the local connection of your Workbench.
 (From Step 5) <br>
 ![alt text](screenshots/database.JPG) <br>
 Step 8.
 Install Node js. <br>